jadonwu-dev/axwise-flow/backend/README.md

 ## License

-This project is proprietary and confidential.
+This backend is part of AxWise Flow OSS and is licensed under the Apache License 2.0.
+See the repository root `LICENSE` file.